-The general records retention schedule, along with instructions and a form for use in notifying the Historical Society that a relief association has adopted the schedule, are available on the Historical Society's website at www.mnhs.org.
+The General Records Retention Schedule for Volunteer Fire Relief Associations, along with instructions and a form for use in notifying the Historical Society that a relief association has adopted the schedule, are available on the Historical Society's website at www.mnhs.org.
 Once there, select the "Preservation" menu option and then choose the "Minnesota State Archives" link.
-Choose "Records Retention Schedules" from the left menu list, and then scroll down to the "General Records Retention Schedule for Minnesota Firefighters Relief Associations" heading.
+Choose "Records Retention Schedules" from the right menu list, and then scroll down to the "General Records Retention Schedule for Minnesota Firefighters Relief Associations" heading.